United Therapeutics (NASDAQ:UTHR) CFO James Edgemond Sells 10,000 Shares

-United Therapeutics Corporation (NASDAQ:UTHR - Get Free Report) CFO James Edgemond sold 10,000 shares of the company's stock in a transaction that occurred on Thursday, May 14th.
-The stock was sold at an average price of $574.47, for a total value of $5,744,700.00.
-Following the transaction, the chief financial officer directly owned 18,876 shares of the company's stock, valued at approximately $10,843,695.72.
-The trade was a 34.63% decrease in their ownership of the stock.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this link.
+United Therapeutics Corporation (NASDAQ:UTHR - Get Free Report) CFO James Edgemond sold 10,000 shares of the business's stock in a transaction dated Monday, May 18th.
+The shares were sold at an average price of $567.31, for a total value of $5,673,100.00.
+Following the completion of the sale, the chief financial officer owned 18,876 shares in the company, valued at $10,708,543.56.
+This represents a 34.63% decrease in their ownership of the stock.
+The sale was disclosed in a document filed with the SEC, which can be accessed through this link.

 James Edgemond also recently made the following trade(s):